sertxudeveloper/Lyra/Lyra Documentation.md

 mixed

 ## Resource
-All the resources extends the `SertxuDeveloper\Lyra\Http\Resources\Resource` abstract class, this class contains all the common methods and properties that all the resources needs to work.
+All the resources extend the `SertxuDeveloper\Lyra\Http\Resources\Resource` abstract class, this class contains all the common methods and properties that all the resources need to work.

 ### Properties
-These are the properties of the resouces:
+These are the properties of the resources:

 | Type | Name | Default value | Description |
 | --- | --- | --- | --- |